kreft/iDynoMiCS/README.md

 **The full data for all simulations shown in this manuscript are over 2 TB.
 We have therefore not provided these data, but have provided protocol files for each type of simulation run in this study.
 In this repository you can find:**
 1. The "biofilm_manuscript_example_protocol" folder contains commented protocol files that explain how these can be modified to produce all protocol files used.
 2. The "biofilm_manuscript_results_analysis" folder contains the Python analysis scripts used.
-3. All of the iDynoMiCS source code and files necessary to run this (see the above website and associated iDynoMiCS publication - [Lardon et al. (2011)](https://doi.org/10.1111/j.1462-2920.2011.02414.x) - for directions on this).
+3. All of the iDynoMiCS source code and files necessary to run this (see the [iDynoMiCS](https://www.birmingham.ac.uk/generic/idynomics/index.aspx), associated iDynoMiCS publication - [Lardon et al. (2011)](https://doi.org/10.1111/j.1462-2920.2011.02414.x) - and [Github wiki](https://github.com/kreft/iDynoMiCS/wiki) for directions on this).

 **Please contact [Robyn Wright](mailto:robyn.wright@dal.ca) with any questions.**